The art of black and white photography is surprisingly difficult to master. You can’t just slap a “noir” filter on your images and call it a day!

-Black and white photography has a long history – as long as photography itself.
-When the first permanent color image was captured in 1861, monochrome photography had already existed for about 35 years.
+Black and white photography is the art of using different tones of gray, ranging from white to dark, to create compelling images.
+This genre has a very long history – as long as photography itself.
+By the time photographers captured the first permanent color image in 1861, monochrome photos had been around for 35 years.

 Still, although color is the new kid on the block, it hasn’t replaced the art of black and white.
 Color can be a distraction; it can be dull and lifeless.
 One of the tasks of photographers is to simplify an image, distilling a scene down to its essence.
 Sometimes, that essence is colorless.